getify/You-Dont-Know-JS/scope-closures/ch6.md

 }
 ```

 In this version of `diff(..)`, `tmp` is clearly declared in the function scope.
 Is that appropriate for `tmp`?
 I would argue, no. `tmp` is only needed for those few statements.
-It's not needed once we get to the `return` statement.
+It's not needed for the `return` statement.
 It should therefore be block-scoped.

 Prior to ES6, we didn't have `let` so we couldn't *actually* block-scope it.
 But we could do the next-best thing: